lit/lit/packages/lit-virtualizer/README.md

 A virtualizer is an element that renders its own children, applying the provided `renderItem` template function to each item in the provided `items` array.

-Instead of immediately rendering a child element for every item in the array, however, it renders only enough elements to fill the viewport.
+Instead of immediately rendering a child element for every item in the array, a virtualizer renders only enough elements to fill the viewport.
 As the viewport scrolls or resizes, the virtualizer automatically removes elements that are no longer visible and adds elements that have come into view.

 **By default, a virtualizer is not itself a scroller**.
 Rather, it is a block-level element that sizes itself to take up enough space for all of its children, including those that aren't currently present in the DOM.
 It adds and removes child elements as needed whenever the window (or some other scrollable ancestor of the virtualizer) is scrolled or resized.
 It is possible, however, to [make a virtualizer into a scroller](#making-a-virtualizer-a-scroller).